 Unglazed handmade tiles are porous so will need to be sealed especially if installed on floors.
 Sealing the tiles will protect them from absorbing moisture and dirt and will extend their visual appearance and beauty.
 Re-sealing is required regularly yet this will depend on where the tiles are located and the amount of ‘wear and tear’ they are receiving.
 Always use a mild cleaning product on handmade tiles and avoid anything that contains acid or bleach as they can permanently damage the tiles.

 It is not advised to use cement tiles in wet areas such as shower cubicles (even when sealed) as they can easily stain with products used in the shower such as shampoos and soaps.
-These cleaning products react with the cement tile’s composition and can leave etched marks on the surface of the cement tile that is difficult to remove.
+These cleaning products react with the cement tile’s composition and can leave etched marks on the surface of the cement tile that is

 Due to the labour and time involved in producing hand made tiles, the costs will generally be higher than a factory made product.
 They will often be priced per piece rather than by square metre so be careful when working out your required quantity as costs will quickly add up.
 Be sure to allow plenty of time when ordering your tiles as they are usually made to order and depending on the quantity can take a few weeks to arrive.
 Be sure to allow sufficient time so as not to hold up tilers and other tradesmen.